hoho/dosido/nodejs/doc/api/addons.md

    off-loading work via libuv to non-blocking system operations, worker threads or a custom use of libuv's threads.

  - Internal Node.js libraries.
-Node.js itself exports a number of C/C++ APIs
-   that Addons can use &mdash; the most important of which is the `node::ObjectWrap` class.
+Node.js itself exports a number of C++ APIs that Addons can use &mdash; the most important of which is the `node::ObjectWrap` class.